stan-dot/friendly-disco/post.md

 ## Step 4 - Connect arroyo to mosquitto

 Follow the instructions in the arroyo UI to add a new connection of the 'mqtt' type.
 You won't be asked to provide a specific topic for the connection yet.

-Add the details of the local mosquitto container, most likely with port 1883.
+There we add the details of the local mosquitto container, most likely with port 1883.

+Give it a name like `broker`, and you can skip all the fields but the url (which has a star).
+Put there `mqtt://127.0.0.1:1883`

+Press validate, get a green notification and go on to 'create' the connection.

+The next screen will be configuring a specific topic as a table.
+For that we need the next step.

 ## Step 5 - Average Humidity query - terminal S (for sensors)